 Dr. Doyle's Debut CD Dante Dances premiered in 2019 including works by Crane Composers Arthur Frackenpohl and Elliot DelBorgo as well as Dan Welcher and New Zealand composer Douglas Lilburn.
-She joined Robert Young and David Heinick on Young's album Hybrid which released in 2018, performing Heinick's four letter words which she and Young commissioned for premiere at the 2016 International Clarinet Association Conference in Baton Rouge, LA.
+She joined saxophonist Robert Young and pianist David Heinick on Young's 2018 album Hybrid, performing Heinick's four letter words which she and Young commissioned for premiere at the 2016 International Clarinet Association Conference in Baton Rouge, LA.

-Passionate about the music of our time, Julianne has taken part in numerous commissions and consortiums for works by Paul Schoenfeld, Margaret Brower and Jim Stephenson as well as her colleagues at Crane: Ivette Herryman-Rodriguez, Timothy Sullivan and David Heinick.
+Passionate about the music of our time, Julianne has taken part in numerous commissions and consortiums for works by Jenni Brandon, Paul Schoenfeld, Margaret Brower, Jim Stephenson, Erich Stem and Tyler Mazone as well as her colleagues at Crane: Ivette Herryman-Rodriguez, Timothy Sullivan, Jerod Sommerfeldt and David Heinick.
 She looks forward to being part of many more consortiums and commission projects to continue to grow the 21st Century Clarinet Repertoire.

 Dr. Doyle is constantly exploring solutions to the Stress Velopharyngeal Insufficiency (SVPI/Soft Palatal Air Leak) in wind playing.
 She has published articles and given conference presentations for pathways to alleviation and prevention.
-She has assisted numerous professionals and students in minimizing and correcting soft palate problems.
-Through virtual platforms, she is excited to now offer a lecture presentation on the topic to collegiate studios around the country.
+She has assisted numerous professionals and students in minimizing and correcting soft palate air leak.
+Through virtual platforms and in person, she is excited to now offer a lecture presentation on the topic to collegiate studios around the country.

 Dr. Doyle has performed and presented at numerous conferences including the Midwest Band and Orchestra Clinic, International Clarinet Association ClarinetFest, International Double Reed Society Conference, New York State School Music Association Conference, New York State Band Directors Association, Mid-America Center for Contemporary Music, the Oklahoma Clarinet Symposium and has given master classes for Juilliard Summerwinds, Southeast Asian Youth Orchestra and Wind Ensemble, Aria Summer Music Academy, Blue Lake Fine Arts Camp, University of Michigan, University of North Carolina-Greensboro, Louisiana State University, University of Arkansas-Ft.
 Smith, Bowling Green State University, Oakland University, and Nazareth College.